 Graduation gifts are some of the toughest gifts to pick out, especially when you’re buying for your teen’s friends who have become almost as dear to us as our own kids.
 We asked our seasoned moms what they love to give their kids’ friends and here are some of their answers.
 Some of these gifts can be bought in bulk, which makes giving to a large number more affordable.

-Note: We receive compensation from purchases made through some of the links in this post.
+Note: We are a reader-supported site and receive compensation from purchases made through some of the links in this post.
+Thank you!

 Graduation Gifts for Your Teen’s Friend Group